 Professor Gus Born

 Professor Gustav Born, known as Gus, was an eminent scientist who made important contributions to the study of platelets and haemostasis.
 Indeed, there isn’t a platelet scientist who hasn’t performed an aggregation experiment during the course of their research, a legacy of the simplicity and importance of the technique he developed.
+However, Gus’ legacy is much more than a technique.
+He led many developments in the field and was an inspiration to many scientists at all stages of their careers.

+2021 would have seen Gus’s 100th birthday.
 Here we present a collection of interviews, articles and videos celebrating the life and work of Gus Born.

 Special Review Series